First, it really is ok to cry over any lost Reese’s peanut butter cups… They are my favorite!

 How much chocolate ingestion can cause a problem?

-The amount of toxic theobromine varies with the type of chocolate.
-The darker and more bitter the chocolate, the more dangerous it is to dogs.
-Baking chocolate and gourmet dark chocolate are highly concentrated and contain 130-450 mg of theobromine per ounce, while common milk chocolate only contains about 44-58 mg/ounce.
-White chocolate barely poses any threat of chocolate poisoning with only 0.25 mg of theobromine per ounce of chocolate (that said, dogs can still get sick from all the fat and sugar).
+White chocolate barely poses any threat of chocolate poisoning to dogs.
+It contains only 0.25 mg of theobromine per ounce of chocolate.
+However, keep in mind that dogs can still get sick from all the fat and sugar.
 To put this in perspective, a medium-sized dog weighing 50 pounds would only need to eat 1 ounce of baker’s chocolate, or 9 ounces of milk chocolate, to potentially show signs of poisoning.

 What are the signs of chocolate toxicity?

 Clinical signs depend on the amount and type of chocolate ingested.
 For many dogs, the most common clinical signs are vomiting and diarrhea.
 More severely affected animals show increased thirst and urination, panting or restlessness, and an increased heart rate.
-In severe cases, muscle tremors, seizures, and heart failure can be seen.
-Clinical signs of chocolate poisoning take several hours to develop, and may last for several days due to the long half-life of theobromine.

 What is the treatment for chocolate toxicity?

 Treatment depends on the amount and type of chocolate consumed.
 If treated early, removal of the chocolate from the stomach by administering medications to induce vomiting and administration of activated charcoal to block absorption may be all that is necessary.
-Theobromine is re-absorbed from the bladder.
-Dieresis via intravenous fluids to speed urinary excretion is necessary to prevent this.
-Dogs ingesting chocolate should be closely monitored for any signs of agitation, vomiting, diarrhea, or cardiac issues.

 While a trip to the ER is scary, that’s not the kind of fun we want you to enjoy this Halloween.
 Keep the candy out of reach in tall cabinets or locked pantries!
 Have a happy and safe Holiday!